smockle-archive/autocamp/README.md

 autocamp
 ============

-AutoHotkey script that emulates OS X keyboard shortcuts in Windows 8.
+An AutoHotkey script that emulates OS X keyboard shortcuts in Windows 8.